-- Obtaining the directors' updated going concern assessment and challenged the rationale for assumptions on growth of premium and expenses.
+- Obtaining the directors' updated going concern assessment and challenging the rationale for assumptions on growth of premium and expenses.
 We used our knowledge of the Company's business performance and corroborated to external market evidence where available.
-Our assessment included reviewing management's stress testing and scenario analyses. - Consideration of the impact of COVID-19 on the directors' assessment to continue to adopt the going concern basis of accounting as set out in the key audit matters of this report. - Obtaining management's forecast Solvency capital positions and evaluated these for consistency of available information and against managements own target capital ratios.
-We found that the Company maintained internal targets for its Solvency Capital Requirements (SCR) ratio, and its forecasts to remain compliant with all external regulatory capital requirements for the period covered by the going concern assessment.
+Our assessment included reviewing management's stress testing and scenario analyses. - Obtaining management's forecast Solvency capital positions and evaluating them for consistency of available information and against management's own target capital ratios.
+We found that the Company maintained internal targets for its Solvency Capital Requirement (SCR) ratio, and it is forecasted to remain compliant with external regulatory capital requirements for the period covered by the going concern assessment.